 - Campus Fraternity/Sorority Advisor – first contact for campus questions

-- Assistant Director of Chapter Services – first contact for concerns not resolved by either the Chapter Advisor, Chapter Officers, or House Corporation
+- Assistant/Associate Director of Chapter Services – first contact for concerns not resolved by either the chapter advisor, chapter officers, or House Corporation Chapter President

 - Your daughter’s Big Sister

 If you have questions about your daughter’s experience, she can be your first resource followed by the local chapter advisor then either the campus or National Support systems.
-Nationally – each chapter has an assigned Regional Consultant, Asst.
-Director of Chapter Services, and Director of Chapter Services working to support and guide the chapter.
-You may reach any of these support resources by contacting National Headquarters at (540) 459-4212.
+Nationally – each chapter has an assigned consultant and asst./assoc. director of chapter services working to support and guide the chapter.
+You may reach any of these support resources by contacting National Headquarters at 540-459-4212.